Ancient Athens and the Roman Republic

 Important Factors in World Events

-Corruption and the lack of accountability for abuses of power are often key factors in world-changing events.
+Corruption and the lack of accountability for abuses of power have been key factors in world-changing events.
 One example is the Philippines in 1986 (see Country Study in this section).
 "People Power" was the term used to describe the hundreds of thousands of protestors who forced their longtime ruler, Ferdinand Marcos, to resign over rampant corruption, abuse of power and an attempt to steal an election.

 The People Power movement in the Philippines is an example of how corruption and abuse of power led to world-changing events.
 Demonstrators in Manilla in 1986 protesting President Marcos’s impunity for a massacre.